PCU-SAD/house-hunt-fe/README.md

 ## Contact

-If you have any questions, feel free to reach out to us at support@example.com.
+If you have any questions, feel free to reach out to us at matvii.kharchenko@praguecollege.cz

----

-Happy coding!